 - Bear flag/pennant

-The ascending triangle chart pattern shows that there is a resistance level that the buyers keep pushing each time moving it higher, and once it breaks price will continue moving upward.
+It shows that there is a resistance level that the buyers keep pushing each time moving it higher, and once it breaks price will continue moving upward.

 The overhead resistance temporarily prevents the Currency market from advancing higher, while the rising trend line beneath the pattern signals that buyers are still present.
 An upside penetration of the upper line is a technical buy signal for a market breaking out from an ascending triangle.

-The descending triangle shows that there is a support level that the sellers keep pushing each time moving it lower, and once it breaks price will continue moving downwards.
+It shows that there is a support level that the sellers keep pushing each time moving it lower, and once it breaks price will continue moving downwards.

-The support temporarily prevents the market from declining, while the descending trend line above the pattern signals that sellers are still present.
+The support temporarily prevents the market from declining, while the descending sloping line above the pattern signals that sellers are still present.
 A downside penetration of the lower line is a technical sell signal for a market breaking down from a descending triangle, and indicates selling will follow.

 Found within a Forex downtrend, the descending triangle forms as a consolidation period within the downtrend and indicates downside continuation will follow.

 The market formed a descending triangle during its downtrend which led to further selling and continuation of the downtrend.
 The technical sell signal is when price breaks the lower horizontal sloping line as selling resumes to push the market lower.

 This pattern forms what looks like a rectangle.
 The rectangle is formed by two parallel lines that act as support and resistance for the price until the price breaks out.
 In general, the flag will not be perfectly flat but it will be sloping.